kenmccann/advanced-tier-offering/README.md

 ###  How to approach remediation  of vulnerabilities

-Your customer  first  might  want  to manage and   acknowledge   the vulnerabiltiies Within  Aquasec there are two main options  for vulnerability remediation although it's not considered  to be  a *fix* but  more of a band-aid.
-Where  a vulnerability does  not have  a vendor fix  the  customer  can use the  vShield capability which  is explained  here                                  c  ccx.xx
+Your customer  first  might  want  to manage and   acknowledge   the vulnerabiltiies which they  have indentified.
+This  is covered  in our  docs as part  of  the Reactive Risk Management

+Within  Aquasec there are two main options  for vulnerability remediation although it's not considered  to be  a *fix* but  more of a band-aid.
+Where  a vulnerability does  not have  a vendor fix  the  customer  can use the  vShield capability which  is explained  here

 ### How the "Example" Image Assurance Policy effects the compliance of scan results